FFMI Calculator

 Questions and Answers

-Can FFMI accurately identify steroid use?
+Can FFMI be used to identify potential steroid use?

-How often should I recalculate my FFMI?
+How often should I recalculate my Fat-Free Mass Index?

-What are the physiological limits for women?
+What are the natural muscular limits for women?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.